 Partnerships

-A partnership signature is a signature affixed on a document by a general partner on behalf of the partnership.
+A partnership signature is a signature affixed to a document by a general partner on behalf of the partnership.
 The document must state that the signature is made by a partner and must also define the type of partnership, i.e., general partnership, limited partnership, limited liability partnership, or limited liability limited partnership.

 Corporation/LLC